EconometricInstitute/feb22012-programming-website/data/week2/2-errors-and-exceptions.md

 <sample-output>

-_Please enter the amount to withdraw._
+Please enter the amount to withdraw.

 **Twenty**

-_Input was not a valid number.
-Please try again._
+Input was not a valid number.
+Please try again.

 **80**

-_Amount exceeds balance of 50.
-Please try again._
+Amount exceeds balance of 50.
+Please try again.

 **20**

-_Balance is now: 30_
+Balance is now: 30

 </sample-output>

+In the code above, two catch blocks appear.
+We place more specific exceptions before more general ones.
 You can also choose to catch all exceptions at once with the general statement `catch (Exception e)`.
 Here is an example in which we look at the situation of parsing strings to integers.
 The method throws a `NumberFormatException` if the string it has been given cannot be parsed into an integer.

 ```java